Maternal and Child Health and Nutrition Communications Intern

-Sustaining Technical and Analytic Resources (STAR) is a project of the Public Health Institute (PHI) in partnership with the Johns Hopkins University (JHU) and the University of California, San Francisco (UCSF), supported by the US Agency for International Development (USAID).
+Sustaining Technical and Analytic Resources (STAR) is a project of the Public Health Institute (PHI) in partnership with the University of California, San Francisco (UCSF), supported by the US Agency for International Development (USAID).
 STAR is a Global Health talent hub.
 Through fellowships, internships, and strategic partnerships, STAR supports building the capacity of diverse global health professionals and organizations at all levels to make inclusive, collaborative, and innovative contributions to global health.
 STAR participants collaborate in the development of systems and tools that strengthen and sustain the local and global health response.

 By the end of the internship, the Intern will have gained experience and exposure to:

-- Support for the development of critical communications systems and strategies to enhance engagement with key audiences and Missions.
+- Supporting the development of critical communications systems and strategies to enhance engagement with key audiences and Missions.